 Fish Island, Tower Hamlets

 Fish Island is located south of the Hertford Union canal where it joins the Hackney Cut and is so called for some of its street names: Dace Road, Roach Road and Bream Street.
-Historically, this locality was part of Old Ford but the creation of the East Cross Route in the late 1960s severed the connection.
+Historically, this locality was part of Old Ford but the creation of the East Cross Route severed the connection in the late 1960s.
 Old Ford Road used to continue through the marshes and across the River Lea via the original ‘old ford’.
 One large house, latterly known as King John’s Palace, stood here until 1863.

 In 1865 the Imperial Gas Light and Coke Company bought 30 acres of land as the site for a new works, but instead decided to build these on the east bank of the Lea in Bromley-by-Bow.
 The company sold the site and the present network of streets was laid out, and filled with small houses and multi-storey factories.
 Until the late 1990s the island’s largest employer was Percy Dalton’s Famous Peanut Company, at the Old Ford Works in Dace Road.

-The proximity of the Olympic Park on the opposite bank of the River Lea increased the island’s appeal and the most ambitious residential project has been the Omega Works at the north-east tip of the island.
+The proximity of the Queen Elizabeth Olympic Park on the opposite bank of the River Lea increased the island’s appeal and the first major residential project was the Omega Works at the north-east tip of the island, shown in the photo at the top of this article.

 Channel 4’s Big Breakfast was broadcast from the Lock Keeper’s Cottage at Old Ford Lock from 1992 to 2002.
 There had been rumours that the show’s founder Bob Geldof would blow up the cottage on the show’s final day but computer tricks were instead used to fake its disappearance.